armfazh/rhizomes/readme.md

 # Rhizomes and the Roots of Efficiency — Improving Prio

+This repository contains supplemental material of the article titled _"Rhizomes and the Roots of Efficiency—Improving Prio"_ published at Progress in Cryptology — LATINCRYPT 2025.

 This project is a fork of [divviup/libprio-rs](https://github.com/divviup/libprio-rs), a rust implementation of Prio.

 **Improvements**